OnixFlutterTeam/onix-flutter-core/README.md

 * Custom api client based on Dio
 * Custom error handling technics

-## Usage

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ### BLoC (Cubit)

 Custom BLoC is a regular BLoC with an additional event type called Single Result.
 Single Result is